cboler/cboler.github.io/_posts/2025-06-29-my-first-post.md

 ---

 # A conversation with Gemini 2.5 Pro
-I had a conversation with Gemini while watching [Squid Game Season 3](https://en.wikipedia.org/wiki/Squid_Game_season_3)
+I had a conversation with Gemini while watching [Squid Game Season 3](https://en.wikipedia.org/wiki/Squid_Game_season_3) that touched on [semantic paradoila](https://www.psychologytoday.com/us/blog/the-digital-self/202506/ai-and-our-need-to-believe).
+The conversation turned into an inquest to shine a light on the nature of humankind's newest tool.

 I will add spoiler tags, but ultimately, you’re on your own.
 I found it interesting to probe definitions and reflect on the nature of a tool that can talk back.